-Type 1 PRODUCT NAME Obex Tile CutX - Drift (Interior); Obex Bar Mono - Grey (Exterior) DESCRIPTION Linear grayscale ashlar pattern Heavy duty fiber-based textile created for vestibule application Tufted cut-pile monofilament fibers designed to capture dirt and debris Total thickness 0.5" (bar product varies from tile) SIZE 12" x 12" tiles for Interior 48" long planks for Exterior NOTES Walk-off mats are in high traffic areas and must be durable.
+PRODUCT NAME Obex Tile CutX - Drift (Interior); Obex Bar Mono - Grey (Exterior) DESCRIPTION Linear grayscale ashlar pattern Heavy duty fiber-based textile created for vestibule application Tufted cut-pile monofilament fibers designed to capture dirt and debris Total thickness 0.5" (bar product varies from tile) SIZE 12" x 12" tiles for Interior 48" long planks for Exterior NOTES Walk-off mats are in high traffic areas and must be durable.
 The mats are to be a stiff, non-slip, brush-like material and act as a transition from the exterior to interior.
 Walk off mats will be installed on top of concrete ramps and at portal entries.
 Interior applications use tiles similar to carpet, installed in an ashlar pattern.
 Linear patterns should align with pedestrian path of travel.
 The interior tiles will be installed from the center point so tiles at each edge will be no less than one-half tile and equal in width.

-• Provide edge members in single lengths.

-Departures and Arrivals Drive Portals
+Exterior applications are installed with aluminum click-together frame members with walk off mat inserts, on top of concrete.
+Provide edge members in single lengths.
+Consider trim pieces needed at edges in both interior and exterior applications.
+LOCATIONS Check-In Lobby Baggage Claim Lobby Departures and Arrivals Drive Portals